In eCommerce photo studios, for as much as there’s always content to create, there are just as...

 This dramatic increase in what is often called “content velocity,” or a brand’s production of content over a given period of time, has meant an acceleration of every aspect of creative production and myriad added challenges as a result.

-In response to these pressures, which only seem to be growing, Creative Operations has emerged as a new discipline that very quickly has become an indispensable part of every leading organization’s marketing and creative teams.
+In response to these pressures, which only seem to be growing, creative operations has emerged as a discipline that very quickly has become an indispensable part of every leading organization’s marketing and creative teams.

-Tasked with bringing structure to the creative process, Creative Operations is laser-focused on ensuring creative work is produced at scale and delivered on time as efficiently as possible.
+If you haven't already, we recommend reading our expansive post, What is Creative Operations?
+It will give you an overview of creative operations if you've been tasked with bringing structure to your own creative process.
+Creative Operations is laser-focused on ensuring creative work is produced at scale and delivered on time as efficiently as possible.

 The real key to this pursuit is in operationalizing the creative process by thinking about creative production as a supply chain in which each production step can be optimized in an ongoing way for continuous improvement.